DynamoDS/RefineryPrimer/03-hello-project-refinery/03-02_setting-up-a-graph-for-refinery.md

 ## Outputs

 To define outputs in Generative Design, right-click on the watch nodes and select the *`Is Output`* option.
-Renaming the node with a standard approach such as *`OUT_description`* will help to distinguish these outputs in Generative Design.
+Renaming the node with a standard approach such as *`OUT_description`* will help to distinguish these outputs in Revit Generative Design.

 \(Note: currently all outputs must be watch nodes with a data type of Number\).